 In very extreme cases where the alienating parent does not change their behaviour, they could find their own contact with the child severely reduced or even stopped.
 Surely a deterrent enough to make them examine their behaviour and hopefully a positive step forward in the way contact cases are dealt with by the courts.

-Allard Bailey is a specialist family law practice advising on all areas of family law.
-Based in the heart of the legal district, Allard Bailey can offer appointments out of the usual 9am – 5pm and can meet with clients in one of 15 Central London locations.
-Contact us here.
+Allard Bailey Family Law is a specialist family law practice advising on all areas of family law.
+Based in the heart of the legal district, we offer virtual appointments out of the usual 9am – 5pm and can meet with clients in person in central London or Hertford.
+Call 020 7993 2936 to arrange a consultation with one of our family solicitors or contact us here.

 Filed Under: Insight